 CBD does not have intoxicating effects, THC produces a euphoric "high" feeling.
 Despite relatively similar chemical structures, CBD and THC don’t have the same psychoactive effects.
-CBD is a non-psychoactive compound, meaning it doesn't produce the “high” associated with THC.
-THC binds with the CB1 receptors in the brain, producing a sense of euphoria.
+CBD is often said to be a non-psychoactive compound, that's not true.
+CBD doesn't produce the “high” associated with THC.
+THC binds with the CB1 receptors in the brain, producing that sense of euphoria.
 CBD binds very weakly, if at all, to CB1 receptors.
 In fact, it even interferes with the binding of THC to lessen the "high" inducing effects.
 Mainly, CBD gravitates towards CB2 receptors found in the stomach.